-- 1. This annual audit plan contains an overview of the planned scope and timing of our audit which is carried out in accordance with International Standards on Auditing (ISAs), the Code of Audit Practice, and Audit Scotland's guidance on planning the audit.
+- 1. This annual audit plan contains an overview of the planned scope and timing of our audit which is carried out in accordance with International Standards on Auditing (ISAs), the Code of Audit Practice, and guidance on planning the audit.
 This plan sets out the work necessary to allow us to provide an independent auditor's report on the annual accounts and meet the wider scope requirements of public sector audit. - 2.
-The wider scope of public audit contributes to assessments and conclusions on financial management, financial sustainability, governance and transparency and value for money.
+As detailed at paragraphs 25 to 26, in consideration of the size and nature of Children's Hearings Scotland (CHS), and based on our professional judgement, we have concluded that the full application of the wider scope is not appropriate or proportionate.
+Our annual audit work on the wider scope is therefore focused on the appropriateness of disclosures in the governance statement and the financial sustainability of CHS over the medium to longer term.